RawoofAhamed/bottomnavigationview/README.md

 # bottomnavigationview
-Sample android project for bottom navigation view with swipe using view pager
+Sample android project for bottom navigation view with swipe using view pager testing